 - Fuji XT-1, Nikon 14 – 24mm F2.8 lens with Metabones Nikon G Lens to Fujifilm X-Mount Camera Speed Booster adapter, shot at shortest focal length (14mm).
 Sensor size: APS-C 23.6 x 15.6mm

 - Sony a7s, Nikon 14 – 24mm F2.8 lens with Metabones Nikon F Lens to Sony NEX and E mount adapter, shot at 20mm ( to match Pentax ).
 Sensor size: Full frame 35.9 x 24mm

 - Nikon D810, Nikon 14 – 24mm F2.8 lens, shot at 20mm ( to match Pentax ).
 Sensor size: 35.9 x 24mm

 - Pentax 645Z, Pentax 25mm f/4 lens.
 Sensor size: 43.8 x 32.8mm

 The only variation in light occurred when a motion sensor light was activated by some raccoons during one of the exposures.
-This did not effect the stars nor did it effect the light on the distant mesa.
+This did not affect the stars nor did it affect the light on the distant mesa.
 You will notice the very first image file taken with the Fuji has a brighter tree trunk in the foreground.